ga-wdi-curriculum/rails-activerecord/readme.md

 * Have the appropriate file name.
 * Have the appropriate model name.
 * Inherit from Active Record.
 * Indicate the appropriate relationships.
-This app will follow the below ERD..
+This app will follow the below ERD...

 ![tunr erd](http://i.imgur.com/JzWriwJ.png)